scepter7/homesentry/README.md

 ## How it works
 System consists of separate server and surveillance system, which consists of several modules, such as camera module, motion detection module, etc.
 Control of the surveillance system is performed via sending requests to the server.
-Requests are sent via Telegram bot mentioned above.
+Requests are sent via Telegram bot.
 Server sends frames with captured movement to the bot for user to see.

 This software is supposed to be used with [Telegram bot](https://github.com/eliasxyz/pytelebot).